mlbalancin/academic-kickstart/content/home/about.md

 # Biography

-Dr. Marcelo Balancin is a Anatomic Pathologist with special interest in cancer pathology and biomarkers.
+Dr. Balancin is a Brazilian Board-certified Pathologist (AP) with special interest in cancer pathology and biomarkers.
 Actually is focusing in Mesothelioma microenvironment and predictive / prognostic biomarkers, as the main subject of a research PhD thesis.

 Ample experience in general surgical pathology, including frozen sections, applied immunohistochemistry and molecular pathology.
 As an anatomic pathologist, has dedicated to Gastrointestinal and Lung and Thoracic diagnostic routines, including interstitial lung disease and pleural conditions.

+As a physician/scientist is also working on quantification methods, including morphometry and the challenges of transitioning to Digital Pathology.